 Teaching Staff

 Richard Cajka has a Master’s degree from San Diego State with a focus in teaching education.
 His personal favorite styles of theatre are Immersive Theatre and Shakespeare.
 He enjoys teaching Shakespeare and improv to students the most.
-In his free time, Richard loves to be outdoors hiking, bike riding, or going on road trips.
+Richard has been a part of the theatre world since his senior year of high school back in 2011.
+A San Diego native and he has numerous credits to his resume including several film projects he also loves to be a part of.
+When he isn’t acting or teaching in the theatre world, he enjoys doing anything outdoors including hiking, running, and biking.
+He also enjoys spending quality time with his wife, Morgan and attending various San Diego Padres games.

 Tim Baran is a graduate from Viterbo University with a BFA acting.
 When he isn’t acting you can find him in the skies as a commercial pilot.